-The Rabobank Group's total assets were € 615.4 billion at 30 June 2009, a 1% increase from € 612.1 billion at 31 December 2008.
-The largest proportion of the Rabobank Group's existing lending portfolio (not including investments in Dutch treasury securities, other Dutch public sector bonds and securities and interbank deposit placements) consists of residential mortgage loans, which in the Netherlands are primarily fixed rate.
+Rabobank Group's total assets were $\notin$ 675.8 billion at 30 June 2010, an 11 per cent. increase from $\notin$ 607.9 billion at 31 December 2009.
+The largest proportion of Rabobank Group's existing lending portfolio (not including investments in Dutch treasury securities, other Dutch public sector bonds and securities and interbank deposit placements) consists of residential mortgage loans, which in the Netherlands are primarily fixed rate.